Grid homology for singular links in lens space and a resolution cube: Resolution cube

 The quasi-isomorphism can be seen by a sub-quotient argument.
-In C, there is a subcomplex with trivial homology formed by those partitions with some positive crossings in K or L. The resulting quotient has a subcomplex consisting of those partitions with each negative crossing in $J\cup L$.
+In $C$, there is a subcomplex with trivial homology formed by those partitions with some positive crossings in $K$ or $L$.
+The resulting quotient has a subcomplex consisting of those partitions with each negative crossing in $J\cup L$.
 This subcomplex can be identified with $CFK^-(g)$ while the resulting quotient has trivial homology.
-The identification can be done as follows: This sub-quotient complex has representative components of C with all positive crossings in $I\cup J$ and all negative crossings in $J\cup L$.
-In all these partitions $K=\emptyset$, so each generator in $\mathcal{S}(g)$ appears exactly once in it.
-For the identification of differential, it follows from \text{Remark \ref{rmk on phi ijk}} that $\Phi_{I,J,K}$ go back to differential when all of the three sets are empty, and the observation \begin{itemize} \item when $I=\{p\}$ consists of single crossing, a rectangle from $\xv\in Z_{p}$ to $\yv\in Y_{p}$ must contain one of $B_p$ instead of $A_p$; \item while when $J=\{n\}$ consists of single crossing, a rectangle from $\xv\in Y_{p}$ to $\yv\in Z_{p}$ must contain one of $B_p$ instead of $A_p$. \end{itemize} These together show that all the nonzero components of D come from $\partial^-_{CFK^-(g)}$.
+The identification can be done as follows: This sub-quotient complex has representative components of $C$ with all positive crossings in $I\cup J$ and all negative crossings in $J\cup L$.
+In all these partitions, $K=\emptyset$, so each generator in $\mathcal{S}(g)$ appears exactly once in it.
+For the identification of differential, it follows from \text{Remark \ref{rmk on phi ijk}} that $\Phi_{I,J,K}$ goes back to differential when all the three sets are empty, and the observation \begin{itemize} \item when $I=\{p\}$ consists of s single crossing, a rectangle from $\xv\in Z_{p}$ to $\yv\in Y_{p}$ must contain one of $B_p$ instead of $A_p$; \item while, when $J=\{n\}$ consists of a single crossing, a rectangle from $\xv\in Y_{p}$ to $\yv\in Z_{p}$ must contain one of $B_p$ instead of $A_p$. \end{itemize} These together show that all those nonzero components of $D$ come from $\partial^-_{CFK^-(g)}$.
 Thus, we have proved our claim.

 \end{proof}